utox39/new-project-cli/README.md

 #### Create a new project and open it in Visual Studio Code

-ATTENTION: In order to open the new project in your favorite IDE you need to have the shell command
+WARNING: In order to open the new project in your favorite IDE you need to have the shell command

 ```console
 $ newproject --code --python project_name